-IRB members, IRB staff, and others involved in the review of Human Research must complete the online Collaborative Institutional Training Initiative (CITI) human subjects online training program.
+IRB members, IRB staff, and others involved in the review of Human Subject Research must complete the online Collaborative Institutional Training Initiative (CITI) human subjects online training program.
 See the IRB Web site for a link to this training.

 This training is valid for a two-year period, after which time a refresher CITI course must be completed.
 IRB staff also train IRB members on the SOPs, checklists, and worksheets applicable to IRB members including regulatory and guidance requirements.

 Investigators and research staff must complete the online Collaborative Institutional Training Initiative (CITI) human subjects online training program.
 See the IRB Web site for a link to this training.
-This training is valid for a two-year period, after which time a refresher CITI course must be completed.
+This training is valid for a four-year period, after which time a refresher CITI course must be completed.
+If there are substantial regulatory changes, updated training may be required.